actions/dependency-review-action/README.md

 ### allow-ghsas

-Add a custom list of GitHub Advisory IDs that can be skipped during detection.
+A list of GitHub Security Advisory IDs that can be skipped during detection.

 **Possible values**: Any valid GHSAs from the [GitHub Advisory Database](https://github.com/advisories).